Caribbean Versus Mountain, Old World Versus Modern And Urban—Cartagena Versus Medellín

 Medellín wins here.
 Medellín is a much bigger city with more job opportunities than you’ll find in Cartagena.

 But even in Medellín there still aren’t a lot of work opportunities for foreigners, especially if you don’t speak Spanish fluently.
-The best jobs in Colombia typically require fluency in Spanish.
+The best jobs in Colombia typically require good Spanish-language skills.

-While there are English teaching job opportunities in both cities if you are a native English speaker, competition is fierce and the pay isn’t the best.
-More English teaching jobs are available in Medellín.
+While it’s possible to get a job teaching English in both cities if you are a native English speaker, competition is fierce, and the pay isn’t the greatest.
+That said, there are more English-teaching job opportunities in Medellín.

 12. Public Transportation